d630/dacti/README.md

 reg cli:nk - find
 ```

-With a status `ign`, a command is not allowed to raise an existing window. `block` stops raising and running as well.
+With a status `ign`, a command is not allowed to raise an existing window; `block` stops raising and running as well.

 If a command has more than one record, the last entry is going to be used.